ChenHongruixuan/MambaCD/README.md

 ##  Updates
 * **` Notice`**: This repository is being updated!
 The code and weights for the trained models will be released soon!
 We'd appreciate it if you could give this repo ⭐️ and stay tuned!
 * **` April.
 05th, 2024`**: The [[arXiv](https://arxiv.org/pdf/2404.03425.pdf)] version is online!
 * **` April.
+05th, 2024`**: The models and training code for MambaSCD have been organized and uploaded.
+Feel free to use it!
+* **` April.
 04th, 2024`**: The models and training code for MambaBCD have been organized and uploaded.
 Feel free to use it!

 ## Overview